AntiqueCar - Antique Cars, Vintage Cars, Classic Cars and Trucks For Sale

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 9 9.
 We could not find double clamps for two different sizes of tubing so we made our own by cutting up two clamps and welding them together.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 11 11.
-Here you can see where the lines come out of the U-channel we made and head up through the fender apron.
+Here you can see where the lines come out of the U-shaped channel we made and head up through the fender apron.
 The fuel vent line goes straight up but we added a couple of minor bends to the supply line to make room for the hoses and fittings.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 12 12.
-We wrapped a piece of 18 gauge steel around this piece of tubing to shape the sides of a base plate for the lines to pass through.
+We wrapped a piece of 18 gauge steel around this piece of tubing to shape the sides of a base plate for the lines to pass through the fender apron.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 16 16.
-We also used a flex line on the input side, before connecting it to the fuel tank.
+Here you can see that we also used a flex line on the input side, before connecting it to the fuel tank.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 17 17.
 And here is a view of the top of the tank showing the vent line.